rednafi/rednafi.com/content/go/anemic_stack_traces.md

 However, this isn't a proper stack in the sense that it only unwinds errors one level deep.
 But it can be extended to recursively build the full error trace if needed.
 The Upspin[^2] repo demonstrates a few techniques on how to do so.
-But for this particular case, one level deep stack is borderline overkill.
+But for this particular case, anything more than a level deep stack is borderline overkill.

 Here's the complete working example[^3].